SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 |10th|+5|Ability Score Improvement or Feat, Signature Spells|6/10|5th|

 As a mystic, you have the following class features:
-#### Hit Points
-- Hit Dice: If you are not using your origin to determine Hit Dice, your Hit Die is a d8.
-- Hit Points at 1st Level: If you do not use your origin to determine hit points, you have 8 + your Constitution modifier.
-- Hit Points at Higher Levels: If you do not use your origin to determine hit points, you gain 1d8 (or 5) + your Constitution modifier per mystic level after 1st.

 #### Proficiencies
 - Armor: Light armor